Deep Reinforcement Learning for Inventory Networks: Toward Reliable Policy Optimization: Description of baselines

+This baseline corresponds to the optimal policy for Setting S3, which features a serial network topology, normally distributed demand, and a backlogged demand assumption.
 In this setting, the system consists of $K$ echelons, each comprising a single location.
 Locations are sequentially numbered from $1$ to $K$, starting from the upstream and progressing towards the downstream.
 Demand arises solely at the most downstream location (location $K$), which we refer to as the \textit{store}, and any unfilled demand is backlogged.
 Inventory costs, denoted as $h^k$, are incurred at each location, and there is an underage cost of $p$ per unit at the most downstream location.
-Each location has a positive lead time denoted as $L^k \in \mathbb{N}$.
+Each edge $(j,k)$ in the serial network has a lead time $L^{(j,k)} \in \mathbb{N}$.
 It is assumed that demand is i.i.d. over time.

-The sequence of events is as follows: A central planner observes the state $S_t$ at time $t$ and jointly determines the order $a^1_t$ that the first location places with an external supplier with unlimited inventory and, for $k=2,\ldots,K$, specifies the quantity $a^k_t$ to transfer from location $k-1$ to location $k$, ensuring that it does not exceed the current inventory level at location $k-1$ (\ie, $a^k_t \leq I^{k-1}_t$).
+The sequence of events is as follows: A central planner observes the state $S_t$ at time $t$ and jointly determines the order $a^{(0,1)}_t$ that the first location places with an external supplier with unlimited inventory and, for $k=2,\ldots,K$, specifies the quantity $a^{(k-1,k)}_t$ to transfer from location $k-1$ to location $k$, ensuring that it does not exceed the current inventory level at location $k-1$ (\ie, $a^{(k-1,k)}_t \leq I^{k-1}_t$).

 We define the \emph{echelon inventory position} $Y^k_t$ of location $k$ at time $t$ as